 Welcome to the Triangle AI Book!
 This book provides a broad introduction to artificial intelligence, dotted with musings on cognitive science, society, technology, and the human condition.

-If you are primarily interested in the parts of AI that have to do with data science, neural networks, and statistical machine learning, you may get more traction out of more specialized resources like An Introduction to Statistical Learning by Gareth James, Daniela Witten, Trevor Hastie, and Rob Tibshirani; or Deep Learning by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
-(See Other Resources for more ideas.)
+If you are primarily interested in the parts of AI that have to do with data science, neural networks, and statistical machine learning, this book does briefly introduce these topics, but more specialized books will offer more depth (see Other Resources for some recommendations).

 If you want to learn about the basic science of AI, and how we can use AI to understand and model different kinds of intelligences, then you will likely find something to enjoy in these pages.